Beta Technologies: Technology

 eVTOL aircraft can take off and land without the use of a runway, allowing smaller loads to be delivered directly to recipients, whereas eCTOL require conventional, runway-dependent operations.
-The company’s eVTOL and eCTOL (fixed wing) aircraft share many design features: both are powered by the same internally-developed electric pusher motor.
+The company’s eVTOL and eCTOL (fixed wing) aircraft share many design features: both are powered by the same internally-developed electric pusher motor, which in December 2025 BETA agreed to supply to Eve Air Mobility, a Brazilian manufacturer.

 The company uses electric motors as they are reportedly quieter and have a smaller carbon footprint with zero operational emissions compared to an equivalent gasoline engine.
 Electric propulsion aircraft also require less maintenance.
 The company claims they are also more efficient than combustion engines and have constant torque across all speeds, which enables control without helicopter-like complexity.
 The motors run from lithium-ion batteries.
+To allow larger payloads, especially in military eVTOL applications, BETA has partnered with GE Aerospace to develop a hybrid-electric turbogenerator based on the T700/CT7 turboshaft.

+Both ALIA models use a five-bladed pusher propeller developed in a collaboration with Hartzell Propeller.
+This has FAA part 35 certification for use in advanced air mobility applications.